 Participants or audiences, in Canada and abroad, for both events and outreach activities, can include, among others:

 - academic researchers;

 - professional practitioners;

-- representatives from organizations in the public, private or not-for-profit sectors;
+- representatives from public, private or not-for-profit organizations;

 - representatives from community-based, local or regional non-academic organizations; and/or

 Institutional Connection Grant applications must be submitted by a Canadian institution that holds institutional eligibility to conduct an event, an outreach activity or a combination of the two that allows the institution to achieve strategic objectives relevant to its mission and mandate.
 The project director must be affiliated with the host institution (the applicant), prepare the application on behalf of the host institution and be responsible for the overall leadership of the project.
 The term “institution” from this point on in this description refers to both postsecondary institutions and not‑for‑profit organizations.